alpayH/rigorous/Agent1_Peer_Review/README.md

 - Develop in-text feedback capabilities that highlight specific manuscript passages with contextual suggestions and inline comments.
 - Enable review suggestions during the writing process (Cursor for papers)
 - Agents with specialized roles and content access interact with each other to solve complex review questions collaboratively (e.g., via CrewAI, AutoGen, LangGraph)
-- After reading only part of the manuscript, they reason about the rest and compare their own input against the paper (both top down and bottom up)
+- After reading only parts of the manuscript, agents reason about the rest and compare their own input against the paper (both top-down and bottom-up)
 - Agents do a web search to compare content against what they find online (e.g., via Browser Use).
 This could involve checking recent publications, journal criteria, etc.
 - Users can interact with agents for follow-on questions.
 Based on these interactions, agents learn researcher preferences.